input-output-hk/engineering/blog/2023-09-11-bartek-internship.md

 Note that if an identifier is exported both with and without a warning, it will not emit a warning at the importing module.
-A warning flag `-Wincomplete-export-warnings` prompts the user about such occurences
+A warning flag `-Wincomplete-export-warnings` prompts the user about such occurrences

 ```haskell
 module Mod3 where